Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

+# Marine Image Segmentation using Detectron2
+This repository was inspired by the following Detectron2 tutorial:

 #https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5

-This tutorial became the backbone of this repository.
+This tutorial was the backbone of this repository.

 According to Facebook AI Research (FAIR), "Detectron2 is Facebook AI Research's next generation software system that implements state-of-the-art object detection algorithms".